 Biography

-Josh Altman serves as the Military Legislative Assistant to United States Senator Jon Ossoff (D-GA).
-Prior to joining Sen. Ossoff’s office, he earned a Master’s degree in Public Policy from Harvard Kennedy School.
+Josh Altman serves as the National Security Advisor to United States Senator Jon Ossoff (D-GA), advising Georgia’s senior senator on all issues pertaining to defense, foreign affairs, homeland security, and veteran’s affairs.
+Prior to joining Sen. Ossoff’s office, he earned a Master’s degree in Public Policy from the Harvard Kennedy School.
 While in graduate school, Josh served as a Research Assistant to Belfer Center Senior Fellow and former Chairman of the Joint Chiefs of Staff General Joseph Dunford and as a course assistant to Belfer Center Director and former Secretary of Defense Ash Carter.
 Josh served for five years as an infantry officer in the United States Army and deployed to Afghanistan with the 82nd Airborne Division.
-Previously, Josh worked for two years as a high school mathematics teacher with Teach For America.
-Josh earned his bachelor’s degree in Economics from George Washington University
+Josh earned his bachelor’s degree in Economics from George Washington University.